StrangeBeeCorp/docs/docs/thehive/installation/deploying-a-cluster.md

     Sharing a single Elasticsearch instance between TheHive and Cortex isn't recommended.
 If you must do it, ensure the Elasticsearch version is compatible with both applications.

-### Installation Instructions
+### Step 2.1: Install Elasticsearch

-To establish a cluster of 3 active Elasticsearch nodes, follow the installation instructions provided on [**this page**](./installation-guide-linux-standalone-server.md#step-41-install-elasticsearch) for each node.
+To establish a cluster of three active Elasticsearch nodes, follow the [installation instructions](./installation-guide-linux-standalone-server.md#step-41-install-elasticsearch) for each node.

-&nbsp;

-### Configuration Instructions
+### Step 2.2: Configure Elasticsearch

-For each node, update the configuration files located at `/etc/cassandra/elasticsearch.yml` with the following parameters, ensuring to adjust the network.host accordingly.
+For each node, update the configuration files located at `/etc/cassandra/elasticsearch.yml` with the following parameters, ensuring to adjust the `network.host` accordingly.

 !!!
 Example ""